 No, it doesn’t.
 Yes, the URLs might look weird, long and ugly but other than that, the Safe Links feature won’t cause you any problem or trouble.
 The string of characters added to your email makes it difficult to understand and identify the email address or the URL, but then again it is for better security of your Outlook inbox.

-If there is any problem found in any of your links, when you click on it you will get to see a warning messages saying, ‘We’ve detected an unsafe link’ and you will be given a choice to Return to Outlook or Continue anyway.
+If there is any problem found in any of your links, when you click on it you will get to see a warning message saying, ‘We’ve detected an unsafe link’ and you will be given a choice to Return to Outlook or Continue anyway.

-How do I disable this Safelinks feature?
+Can I disable this Safelinks feature?

 The feature, however, won’t cause you any issue or trouble, and Microsoft doesn’t recommend deactivating this feature- but some users still might want to disable it because of the ugly, longer and unidentifiable URLs.

-This is a security feature and is launched to protect your PC from the phishing attacks and unwanted malware.
+This is a security feature and is launched to protect your PC from phishing attacks and unwanted malware.
 Thus you won’t get any direct option to disable the feature.

 If you want to contact the support system to deactivate this feature from your Microsoft accounts, follow these steps-